lazydog0/pthbetter-crawler/README.md

 Introduction
 ------------

-whatbetter is a script which automatically transcodes and uploads these files to What.CD.
+redbetter is a script which automatically transcodes and uploads these files to Redacted.

 The following command will scan through every FLAC you have ever downloaded (if it is in , determine which formats are needed, transcode the FLAC to each needed format, and upload each format to What.CD -- automatically.

-    $ whatbetter
+    $ redbetter

 Installation
 ------------

-You're going to need to install a few dependencies before using whatbetter.
+You're going to need to install a few dependencies before using redbetter.

 First and foremost, you will need Python 2.7 or newer.